 The science and practice of the cultivation, establishment and management of amenity trees for the benefit of society.
-Arboriculture is to trees what horticulture is to other plants, in that it usually refers to the care of trees grown or maintained for their aesthetic or environmental value, rather than the value of their timber or […]Read More
+Arboriculture refers to the care of trees grown or maintained for their amenity value – for the environmental, social and economic benefits that they bring – rather than for the value of their timber or fruit.
+It […]Read More

 Search our tree advice